 Time series analyses show how a specific metric changes for a specific user cohort over time.
-Below you can see how daily active users (DAU), for each marketing channel, changes each day over a date range.
+Below you can see how Daily Active Users (DAU), for each marketing channel, and changes each day over a date range.

 Drill down tables are multiple date range metrics that allow you to look at different segments of users at the same time.

 In the example above you can see multiple user segment "layers" of this specific drill down.
 App -> Ad Network -> Campaign and the subsequent date range metrics that are associated with each of those user segments.

 The way this is read is "users for a specific app, ad network, and campaign have [x number] of [specific metric]."
 In this case you could say "The marketer spent $357.94 on Facebook for the dates between 1/1/17 - 12/31/17 on the Word Search app in the App Installs(US - 18+) campaign."

 Tenjin drill down analyses support customization of metrics to look at.
 You can enable this by clicking the Edit Metrics button and selecting the metrics to view.
 You can see a list of metrics that are currently shown on the dashboard in SELECTED METRICS, and that you can add additionally to the dashboard in AVAILABLE METRICS.
 You can also change the order of selected metrics by drag and drop.
 Then you'll need to click Apply Metrics.